Levels of Care

 Acute Inpatient care services starts with an extensive evaluation and assessment of each patient’s strengths, struggles and needs in all major arenas of functioning: physical, medical, dietary, emotional, mental, social and spiritual.
-This level of care is for females ages 13 years through adulthood with a primary diagnosis of an eating disorder and other significant co-existing mental/emotional illness.
+This level of care is for individuals ages 13 years through adulthood with a primary diagnosis of an eating disorder and other significant co-existing mental/emotional illness.
 Those receiving care at this level are also moderate suicide risks with possible secondary and co-occurring drug or alcohol dependence and seriously compromised medical or mental conditions secondary to their eating disorders.

 Residential treatment begins with an extensive evaluation and assessment.
 Treatment plans are then created in our residential treatment facility from that assessment, resulting in multidisciplinary approaches and treatments.
 These facilitate medical and psychological stabilization and provide specialized structure for managing eating disorder symptoms and patterns.
-This level of care is appropriate for females ages 13 through adulthood with a primary diagnosis of an eating disorder and other significant co-existing mental and emotional illness.
+This level of care is appropriate for individuals ages 13 through adulthood with a primary diagnosis of an eating disorder and other significant co-existing mental and emotional illness.
 They are likely at moderate suicide risk with a secondary and co-occurring drug or alcohol dependence as well as a seriously compromised medical or mental condition secondary to their eating disorder.

 Partial Hospitalization Program

 Center for Change offers Partial Hospitalization treatment (PHP) at both our Orem and Salt Lake City (Cottonwood Heights) locations and focuses on actively treating eating disorders, preventing relapse, improving body image, setting goals, facing fears and accomplishing specific social, vocational and educational tasks.
-The program is designed for females ages 15 and up who require a need for support and supervision during meals and individual treatment for underlying issues that cause the eating disorder.
+The program is designed for clients ages 15 and up who require a need for support and supervision during meals and individual treatment for underlying issues that cause the eating disorder.

 Independent Living Program

-The Independent Living Program (ILP) at Center for Change is for adult women ages 18+ and offers the structure of participating in our Day Treatment (PHP) program while residing off site.
+The Independent Living Program (ILP) at Center for Change is for adults ages 18+ and offers the structure of participating in our Day Treatment (PHP) program while residing off site.
 Our independent living facility offers real world experiences and provides a low-cost housing option in conjunction with our Day Treatment program.
-This is particularly ideal for women who reside outside of the Provo/Orem and Salt Lake areas or out of state.
+This is particularly ideal for clients who reside outside of the Provo/Orem and Salt Lake areas or out of state.
 The ILP and PHP programs are free standing, which means that participants may enter the program directly or may participate as part of a step-down plan from higher levels of care.